getreu/tp-note/docs/source/tpnote--manpage.md

 # DESCRIPTION

-_Tp-Note_ is a note taking tool and a template system, that synchronizes the note's metadata with its filename. _Tp-Note_ collects various information about its environment and the clipboard and stores it in variables.
+Tp-Note is a note taking tool and a template system, that synchronizes the note's metadata with its filename.
+Tp-Note analyses its environment and the clipboard content and stores the result in variables.
 New notes are created by filling these variables in predefined and customizable `Tera`-templates.
-In case `<path>` points to an existing _Tp-Note_-file, the note's metadata is analysed and, if necessary, its filename is adjusted.
-For all other file types, _Tp-Note_ creates a new note annotating the file `<path>` points to.
+In case `<path>` points to an existing Tp-Note-file, the note's metadata is parsed and, if necessary, its filename is adjusted.
+For all other file types, Tp-Note creates a new note annotating the file `<path>` points to.
 If `<path>` is a directory (or, when omitted the current working directory), a new note is created in that directory.
-After creation, _Tp-Note_ launches an external editor of your choice.
-Although the templates are written for Markdown, _Tp-Note_ is not tied to any specific markup language.
-However, _Tp-Note_ comes with an optional viewer feature, that currently renders only Markdown, ReStructuredText and HTML.
-Note, that there is also some limited support for Asciidoc and WikiText.
+After creation, Tp-Note launches the external editor of your choice.
+Although the templates are written for Markdown, Tp-Note is not tied to any specific markup language.
+However, Tp-Note comes with an optional viewer feature, that currently renders only Markdown, ReStructuredText and HTML.
+In addition, there is some limited support for Asciidoc and WikiText.
 The note's rendition with its hyperlinks is live updated and displayed in the user's webbrowser.

-After the user finished editing, _Tp-Note_ analyses eventual changes in the notes metadata and renames, if necessary, the file, so that its metadata and filename are in sync again.
+After the user finished editing, Tp-Note analyses eventual changes in the notes metadata and renames, if necessary, the file, so that its metadata and filename are in sync again.
 Finally, the resulting path is printed to '`stdout`', log and error messages are dumped to '`stderr`'.

-This document is _Tp-Note_'s technical reference.
+This document is Tp-Note's technical reference.
 More information can be found in [Tp-Note's user manual] and at [Tp-Note's project page].

 [Tp-Note's user manual]: https://blog.getreu.net/projects/tp-note/tpnote--manual.html